s1sun/Coding_Challenge/README.md

 ### 3. Answer for the second challenge (a) pear challenge (easy): time vs. intensity data:
 (i) examine the raw data

-I used the command "format-hex pear | more" from Wondows PowerShell and find
+I used the command "format-hex pear | more" from Wondows PowerShell and found
 1. each value has 4 bytes
 2. the first 320 bytes
 3. the tail 480 bytes are same